ganlanyuan/fluid-email/README.md

 + Every element only can have a maximum of one class.
 But if you will bring css inline later, ignore this rule.
 + Don't use css shorthand like: font: 10px/18px Arial, sans-serif.
 + Give your images a short and simple name: like logo.png, not logo_email_2011_08.png.
-+ Make sure the maximum width of the columns is not bigger than 320px (for Gmail App on Android).
-+ Make sure the images are not wider than their container (for outlook 07/10/13).
++ Use `attribute selectors` in your media queries to avoid a glitch which appears in Yahoo!
+Mail.
+Please refer to [this article](https://www.campaignmonitor.com/blog/post/3457/media-query-issues-in-yahoo-mail-mobile-email/).
++ Wider than 320px column width will break the layout in Android Gmail App.
++ Wider image than its container will break the layout in outlook 07/10/13 because of their non-support of `max-width`.

 ## Process
 1. Write you css/sass